 You’ll also be using this research to create effective messaging, utilizing buyer personas, which brings us to our next step...

-Now your buyer personas are completed, you’ll need to take the information you’ve accrued and turn it into market messaging.
+Once your buyer personas are completed, you’ll need to take your accrued information and turn it into market messaging.

 Like the example below.